po1nt-1/xray-exporter/README.md

 ### Grafana Dashboard

 Our CompassVPN Grafana dashboard is available [here](https://grafana.com/grafana/dashboards/23181-compassvpn-dashboard/).
-Please refer to the Grafana docs to get the steps for importing dashboards from JSON files.
+Please take a look at the Grafana docs to get the steps for importing dashboards from JSON files.

 ## Command Line Options